Starlink Roam Unlimited Is Here, but Is It Worth It?

 Starlink has since added in-motion service below 10mph as a feature of the standard Mobile data plan, which is an odd choice.
 Since you can’t exactly strap a satellite dish to your bicycle nor idle your car all the way to work, my assumption is that this is simply a bug that they’ve chosen to call a feature.
 Much like trying to fool Pokémon go by driving really slowly, I suspect that Starlink has a hard time telling if you’re moving unless you’re going at least 10mph.
 Since they can’t fix the problem, they’ve decided to advertise it as a perk.
 Yay!

-Starlink Roam comes with some pretty nice features, but it also comes with a lot of drawbacks.
+Starlink Roam Unlimited comes with some pretty nice features, but it also comes with a lot of drawbacks.
 Lower speeds, deprioritized connections, and supplementary data purchases can be deal breakers for professionals who use Starlink to work from home, though Roam’s flexible month-to-month payment plan can make it a viable (if somewhat expensive) secondary internet service for travel.
 Of course, the need for a separate, primary internet connection makes switching to Roam a risky choice.

 How to switch to Roam (and also maybe don’t)

-For current Starlink customers, switching to Starlink Roam is incredibly easy and can be done from your Starlink account:
+For current Starlink customers, switching to Starlink Roam Unlimited is incredibly easy and can be done from your Starlink account:

-1. Log into your Starlink account.
+- Log into your Starlink account.

-2. Under Your Starlinks, find the plan you want to change and click Manage.
+- Under Your Starlinks, find the plan you want to change and click Manage.

-3. Select the pencil icon next to Service Type.
+- Select the pencil icon next to Service Type.

 This will allow you to take your dish with you when you travel and set it up in a new location.
 This also changes your monthly bill and download speed to those of a Roam plan and removes the priority access you got with your residential plan.
 Changing your plan online will not give you access to in-motion use, as you will need to update your equipment to a Flat High Performance dish to make use of that feature.

 One important detail to note is that while customers can switch from Residential to Roam, they cannot change back to Residential.
-If you’ve been using your standard Starlink plan or even a Starlink Portable plan to work from home and decide to try out Starlink Roam, you’re stuck with slower speeds and Best Effort connections.
+If you’ve been using your standard Starlink plan or even a Starlink Portable plan to work from home and decide to try out Roam Unlimited, you’re stuck with slower speeds and Best Effort connections.
 If this doesn’t work for you, you can’t switch back.
 Your only option is to buy another Residential plan and dish like a new customer, which could take months to arrive.

 These more important internal links don’t stand out as much with all the external reference links we have to include now.

-Ordering Starlink Roam as a secondary connection
+Ordering Roam Unlimited as a secondary connection

-Although Starlink Roam has a lot of deficiencies as a primary household internet connection, it has a lot of potential as a secondary connection for travel.
+Although Starlink’s Roam Unlimited has a lot of deficiencies as a primary household internet connection, it has a lot of potential as a secondary connection for travel.
 Many people use mobile hotspots or portable 4G routers when traveling in order to ensure a reliable internet connection wherever they go.
-Starlink Roam is a hotspot on steroids.
+Roam Unlimited is a hotspot on steroids.
 Whereas most hotspots rely on 4G or 5G networks, which have limited coverage, Starlink’s low-Earth Orbit (LEO) satellite network gives you coverage even in the most remote locations.

-Starlink Roam vs other portable internet
+Starlink Roam Unlimited vs other portable internet

 The initial cost of the equipment, on the other hand, is a bit much for a secondary internet connection.
 At $599, the standard Starlink dish is almost twice the price of some of the most expensive mobile hotspots, and the $2,500 Flat High Performance equipment is a massive investment for most internet customers.
-Starlink Roam is an undeniably cool bit of tech, but it definitely comes at a premium.
+Roam Unlimited is an undeniably cool bit of tech, but it definitely comes at a premium.

-One advantage that Starlink Roam has over many other mobile internet providers is its flexible billing system that allows you to pause service.
+One advantage that Starlink Roam Unlimited has over many other mobile internet providers is its flexible billing system that allows you to pause service.
 When paused, you are not charged for service that month.
-Your Starlink Roam service is charged in full-month increments and isn’t pro-rated, so you do have to plan ahead to make the most of your service.
+Your Roam Unlimited service is charged in full-month increments and isn’t pro-rated, so you do have to plan ahead to make the most of your service.
 Still, this gives an incredible amount of flexibility to those who do a lot of traveling during certain times of the year.

 The other big downside, of course, is Starlink’s struggling logistics.
 Standard Starlink equipment orders still have long wait times, whereas the new Flat High Performance equipment is currently available for order only in select areas.
 Again, these shipping delays aren’t so bad if you already have a primary internet connection for your household, but can be pretty difficult to deal with if it means going without internet for months on end.